logo

 • Take the SAT or ACT

-• Make your summer is meaningful by attending an academic summer enrichment program or by working (even if on a volunteer basis) in a potential field of interest
+• Make your summer is meaningful by attending an academic summer enrichment program or by working (or volunteering) in a potential field of interest

 Your senior year is the year that you will actually apply to college.
 Please review the article entitled College Planning Timeline: Senior Year to learn about the college-preparation tasks to complete during your final year of high school.